 Bonaire has been voted as the world’s number one shore diving destination for something stupid like 25 years.

 Far more importantly it also gets our vote!

 Bonaire is a tiny little island in the very south of the Caribbean and is generally considered to be outside of the hurricane area (i.e. it can and has been hit, but rarely) so you can travel all year round.

-It is a diver’s paradise with one of the oldest marine reserves in the world and has over 80 recognised dive sites.
+Diving in Bonaire is considered a diver’s paradise, with one of the oldest marine reserves in the world and has over 80 recognised dive sites.

 During October/November there is a drop of rain around and definitely more sand flies but overall we believe you can visit throughout the year.
 Temperatures are pretty constant and you can expect 24C in the evening and 31C during the day.

 Water temperature ranges between 26 and 29 degrees C.